Lillington, Warwickshire: Bins Brook

 The Bins Brook is a mainly culverted watercourse that runs south into Leamington.
 Just inside Lillington, on the Leamington town centre side adjacent to the Midland Oak, is a fenced area of meadow plants in a man-made depression.
 This excavated area is normally dry, but fills from the Bins Brook if it overflows during flash floods, to reduce the risk of local flooding to property.

 The Midland Oak

 The Midland Oak by the junction of Lillington Avenue and Lillington Road marks the supposed very centre of England.
 The original oak is thought to have dated from the 16th century.
 Having died, it was removed in 1967, which allowed the Lillington Road to be straightened.
 Its successor was planted in the 1980s, from an acorn collected from the original.

-Pre-historic and early remains
+Prehistoric and early remains

-In the 1930s pre-historic elephant and woolly rhinoceros remains were found in sand and gravel pits in Cubbington Road, near the site of the present Lillington Free Church.
+In the 1930s prehistoric elephant and woolly rhinoceros remains were found in sand and gravel pits in Cubbington Road, near the site of the present Lillington Free Church.
 Some of these are displayed in Warwick Market Hall Museum.
 Stone Age remains have also been found there.
 Roman artefacts and burials have been discovered in the area of Highland Road and Braemar Road.